lukasmoldon/wikinews/README.md

 |_partition|world news articles published in January 2001|678|603|
 |_ground_truth|randomly selected world news articles published in 2001 or later **manually labeled** with related wikipedia links (for measuring accuracy of matching algorithms)|200|200|
 ### Data from Wikipedia
 In our research project we did not create a dataset of Wikipedia data, but requested necessary information from the Wikipedia API in real time on demand.
-If you want to access this data you can [use our code](https://github.com/lukasmoldon/wikinews/blob/master/api_wikipedia.py) or to explore wikipedia pageview counts manually and to compare it with our results, you can use [this web-interface](https://pageviews.toolforge.org/?project=en.wikipedia.org&platform=all-access&agent=user&redirects=0&start=2019-01-01&end=2019-12-31&pages=) for single requests instead of calling the API.
+If you want to access this data you can [use our code](https://github.com/lukasmoldon/wikinews/blob/master/api_wikipedia.py) to explore wikipedia pageview counts manually and to compare it with our results, you can use [this web-interface](https://pageviews.toolforge.org/?project=en.wikipedia.org&platform=all-access&agent=user&redirects=0&start=2019-01-01&end=2019-12-31&pages=) for single requests instead of calling the API.

 ## Code
 :arrow_forward: For more detailed information, use the corresponding link to the [docsring](https://numpydoc.readthedocs.io/en/latest/format.html) at the end of each descirption.